AntypeC/Daaksh-AI/README.md

 Save the file and close the text editor.

-Using the chatbot
+**Using the chatbot** <br />
 Now that you have the repository cloned and the API key set up, you can use the chatbot to have engaging conversations.
 To start a conversation, open the "index.html" file in a web browser.
 You will see a chat interface with a message from Daaksh Raj Dhariwal.

-Type your message in the text box at the bottom of the screen and press "Enter" or click the "Send" button to send your message.
-Daaksh Raj Dhariwal will respond with a message of his own.
-You can continue the conversation by typing more messages and sending them.
+To send your message, type your message in the text box and press "Enter" or click the "Send" button.
+Daaksh Raj Dhariwal will answer with his own reply.
+You may continue the chat by typing and sending more messages, but Daaksh cannot recall the messages because he has Alzheimer's.

 The chatbot has two modes: casual and serious.
 To switch between the two modes, click the "Casual" or "Serious" button in the top right corner of the screen.
 In casual mode, the chatbot uses the Facebook Blenderbot 400M Distilled model to generate responses.
 In serious mode, the chatbot uses a different model to generate responses.